The 5 steps to get your RCSA program up and running.

 4. If implemented, have the controls been effective?

-5. If no effective or not implemented, decide the response action.
+5. If not effective or not implemented, decide the response action.

-Inherent Risk is the risk that exists in the process.
-Effectiveness of controls is not taken into consideration for arriving at Inherent Risks.
-Residual Risk is the risk that still exists after having business controls in place.
+Inherent risks as well as residual risks need to be assessed and rated as 'High', 'Medium' or 'Low'.
+Inherent risk is the risk that exists in the process.
+Effectiveness of controls is not taken into consideration for arriving at inherent risks.
+Residual risk is the risk that still exists after having business controls in place.

 Once risks have been identified and assessed, all techniques to manage the risk fall into one or more of these four major categories: